egison/egison/docs/tutorial/quick-tour.rst

 When evaluating the second expression, Egison interpreter does not try pattern matching for the second ``#x`` because pattern matching for the first ``#x`` always fails.
 Therefore, the time complexities of the above expressions are identical.
-..
-The pattern-matching algorithm inside Egison is discussed in [9] in detail.
+The pattern-matching algorithm inside Egison is discussed in `this paper <https://arxiv.org/abs/1808.10603>`_ in detail. ..
+TODO: write a manual page for algorithm

 .. _label-pattern-polymorphism: